What is a battery management system?

 EcoFlow is a leading manufacturer of off-grid residential power solutions.
 Whether you’re looking to reduce your electricity bills — or eliminate them altogether — EcoFlow probably has the solution for you.

 If you want to generate electricity for your family home, a whole home generator solution could be the answer.
 Maxing out at 7200W starting watts of AC output and 14,400W of running watts (surge power) with X-Boost, this system can run just about any number of household appliances and HVAC systems simultaneously.

-If you’re looking to live off-grid AND on the road, the full-time motorhome life offers unparalleled freedom — especially if you’re not reliant on shore power and motorhome campsites with electricity hookups.
+If you’re looking to live off-grid AND on the road, the full-time RV life offers unparalleled freedom — especially if you’re not reliant on shore power and RV campsites with electricity hookups.

 With battery storage options ranging from 2kWh to 15kWh, you have plenty of options to choose from.
 Check out the online calculator to see which is right for you.

 EcoFlow’s LFP batteries charge faster and last longer than any competitors on the market.
 EcoFlow’s proprietary Advanced Battery Management System (BMS) is a big part of the reason for that.

 The advanced BMS regulates your EcoFlow products’ vitals, including voltage, current, and temperature, to ensure it’s operating safely and optimally at all times.
 Thanks to LFP battery chemistry and Advanced BMS, you’ll enjoy off-grid electricity for years (or decades) to come — maintenance-free.

 BMS in Portable Power Stations for Camping and Outdoor Adventures

 Who doesn’t love an outdoor adventure?
 If you love spending time in nature without forgoing the comforts of home, the RIVER 2 PRO is your perfect companion.